Jean-Claude Guillebaud

-Jean-Claude Guillebaud (born 21 May 1944 in Algiers) is a French writer, essayist, lecturer and journalist.
+Jean-Claude Guillebaud (21 May 1944 – 8 November 2025) was a French writer, essayist, lecturer and journalist.

-Biography
+Life and career

 A journalist at the daily Sud Ouest, then at the newspaper Le Monde and the weekly Le Nouvel Observateur, Jean-Claude Guillebaud also directed the organisation Reporters Without Borders.
 In 1972 he was the recipient of the Prix Albert-Londres.

-He is a member of the sponsorship committee of the Coordination française pour la Décennie of the culture of peace and non-violence.
+He was a member of the sponsorship committee of the Coordination française pour la Décennie of the culture of peace and non-violence.
 In 2005, Guillebaud published La force de conviction.
 He kept a weekly column on the life of the media in the television supplement of Le Nouvel Observateur before replacing Jacques Julliard as columnist at Le Nouvel Observateur from November 2010.
-He also keeps a chronicle of observation of French society and politics in the Catholic weekly La Vie.
-Since June 2008, he has been a member of the supervisory board of the press group Bayard Presse.
+He also kept a chronicle of observation of French society and politics in the Catholic weekly La Vie.
+Since June 2008, he was a member of the supervisory board of the press group Bayard Presse.
 In 2016, he presided the 23rd Prix Bayeux-Calvados des correspondants de guerre.

+Guillebaud died in Angoulême on 8 November 2025, at the age of 81.